VernonGrant/gnu-c-language-manual/markdown/Omitted-for_002dExpressions.md

 ```

 The choice is mainly a matter of what is more readable for programmers.
-However, there is also a syntactic difference: `advance`{.variable} is
+However, there is also a syntactic difference: `advance` is
 an expression, not a statement.
 It can't include loops, blocks,
 declarations, etc.